 Insomnia is common in people with hay fever and allergies, for obvious reasons.
 When you have a sinus headache, a stuffed up nose and can’t breathe, it can be difficult to sleep.
 A study published in the Archives of Internal Medicine showed that people with allergic rhinitis from hay fever and other types of allergies are more than twice as likely to suffer from sleep disorders such as insomnia.
 Lack of adequate, sound sleep can lead to irritability, weight gain, and decreased cognitive function.

-You may not know that allergies can begin at any age, including midlife.
-Unless they are identified and treated, chronic health problems can result.
+Unless your allergies are identified and treated, chronic health problems can result.
 Problems ranging from sinus infections, skin disorders, asthma and migraine headaches can finally begin to improve when allergies are identified and treated.

 Historically, treating allergies has required weekly visits to the doctor for a shot, followed by a waiting period to make sure there is no reaction.
 That’s not the case anymore.
 With allergy drops, treatment is easier than ever.
 By placing a few drops under the tongue each day, your body will build up antibodies to help fight off the allergens naturally.
 You can do this from the comfort of your own home or take them on the go.
 No office visit or wait time.

-If you’re sniffling your way through spring, it might be time for a change.
-Click on the button below to get our Allergy Prevention Guide today, and call us at 877-698-8698 to find out how you can fix your allergies for good.
+If you’re constantly dealing with allergy symptoms, then it might be time for a change.
+Let us help.
+Contact a wellness consultant for a complimentary consultation at 281-698-8698 to find out how you can fix your allergies for good.